gabrielkageyama/time_calculator/README.md

 It is built with C++ but i plan to re-code it in C# since i know the stack better.

+To use the program, just run it and navigate through the interactive menu.

 FEATURES:
-- Sum two given times;
+- addition and subtraction;
-- Compare equality of two given times;
+- equality comparison;
-- format given time in 24h:60m:60s
+- formatation;
+- magnitude comparison.

+FEATURES TO ADD:
+- frontend development;
--
+- more operations.